Cremation Services and Crematorium in Ottawa

-These days, more and more people are choosing cremation as an alternative to traditional burial.
-It was in 1963 that the Catholic Church recognized cremation as an option to dispose of human remains (Instruction Ad resurgendum cum Christo regarding the burial of the deceased and the conservation of the ashes in the case of cremation).
-Cremations are done on site at Hope Catholic Cemetery’s crematorium in Ottawa.
+Nowadays, more and more people are choosing cremation as an alternative to traditional burial.
+It was in 1963 that the Catholic Church recognized cremation as an option to a traditional burial (Instruction Ad resurgendum cum Christo regarding the burial of the deceased and the conservation of the ashes in the case of cremation).
+All cremation services are done on-site at Hope Catholic Cemetery in Ottawa.
 This allows us to control the process according to the highest standards imposed by national and international regulators.

 Subsequently, the remains are deposited in an urn.
-The urn may be placed in a niche in the columbarium or buried in a sacred place in a cemetery lot.
+The urn may be placed in a niche, in a columbarium or buried in a cemetery lot.

-Hope Cemetery Cremation Centre and crematorium was opened in 1990 to serve the growing interest in cremation.
-Located on Bank Street, Hope Catholic Cremation Centre is available to Catholics (and their families) as well as to people of other faiths and cultures.
+Hope Cemetery Cremation Centre and the crematorium were opened in 1990 to serve the growing interest in cremation.
+Located on Bank Street in Ottawa, Hope Catholic Cremation Centre is available to Catholics (and their families) as well as to people of other faiths and cultures.

 We operate our cremation centre with the same respect and dignity for the body, an integral part of both our faith tradition and our overall philosophy.

-We allow family members to witness the beginning of the cremation process to a limited number of family members.
-We have a chapel on site where committal services can be held.
+We allow a limited number of family members to witness the beginning of the cremation process.
+We also have a chapel on site where the services can be held.

-Following cremation, options for interment include ground burial, entombment in an outdoor columbarium or in a niche inside a mausoleum.
+Following cremation services, options for interment include ground burial, entombment in an outdoor columbarium or in a niche inside a mausoleum.
 Our family counsellors can explain to you the details, including the difference in cost, associated with each option.

 Contact Us Today

-To learn more about crematorium services in Ottawa, contact us now.
+To learn more about cremation services in Ottawa, please contact us.
 Fill out our online form and let us know the specific services you require.
-We’ll provide the necessary services in a meaningful and respectful manner.
+We will provide you with all the information in a meaningful and respectful manner.